 |The site was a protected coastal area, with a high chain-link fence to deter intruders, although I suspect that the intended beneficiaries of the protection were sea birds rather than chrysippus.
 Hence these photographs were taken through the fence at a distance of around 3m, not ideal for a macro lens.|

 a rare glimpse of the upperside of this female as it takes a brief rest from its almost-constant egg-laying.

 a female, at rest and showing the underside.

-it can just about be seen that this female is egg-laying un the underside of a fresh leaf of this Larger Bindweed (Calystegia sepium).
+it can just about be seen that this female is egg-laying on the underside of a fresh leaf of C. acutum (see above).